-Pamela Alexandra Leaves Little Of Her Curvy Figure To The Imagination In Barely There Bikini
+Pamela Alexandra Leaves Little Of Her Curvy Figure To The Imagination In Barely-There Bikini

 In the caption of the sensual post, the model compares the unsmiling expression on her face to when “he” says something slick under his breath.
 She adds that she can be a bit mouthy and warns that whoever ends up with her has to be able to handle that.

-Pamela’s 2.5 million followers went crazy for her summery snap, giving it almost 80,000 likes in the first day of being posted in addition to hundreds of compliments on her curvy figure and pleas to keep the photos coming.
+In the first day of being posted, Pamela’s 2.5 million followers went crazy for her summery snap, giving it almost 80,000 likes in addition to hundreds of compliments on her curvy figure and pleas to keep the photos coming.
 Many called her “perfection,” “beautiful,” and a “goddess.”

 “No wonder it’s so hot outside,” one Instagram user joked, comparing the model’s hotness to the warm temperatures.